How much does HSCI rely on donations vs. other sources of funding such as government grants?

 What's the best way to keep in touch with new developments at HSCI and the impact of my contributions?

-We keep this website up-to-date with new developments, new research projects, program video coverage, event announcements, and more.
-We encourage you to sign up for our mailing list to receive our quarterly print newsletter Stem Cell Lines and/or our monthly e-mail newsletters, Research Updates and HSCI Events.
-Feel free to contact us if you need more information: email@example.com or 617-496-4050.
+We keep this website up-to-date with new developments, new research projects, event announcements, and more.
+We encourage you to sign up on our mailing list to receive the Progress Report, our monthly e-newsletter.
+Feel free to contact us if you need more information at email@example.com or 617-496-4050.